 Melt half of the ghee in a small bowl in the microwave.
 Stir through paprika, oregano, thyme, onion powder, and salt.
 Then set aside.
 Heat the remaining ghee in a large saucepan.
 Place two kernels in the ghee and you will know it is hot enough when they start to spin.
 Add in the remaining kernels and top with a lid.
 Once they start to pop shake the pot every few moments so that no kernels burn on the bottom.
 As the popping starts to slow down, remove from the heat, keeping the lid on for 2min for the popping to cease.
 Pour popcorn into a large bowl and drizzle over spice mixture.
 Use a large wooden spoon, or your hands to mix the popcorn ensuring it is all covered in spice mixture.

-See more fun and enticing recipes for you and the family on our Cooking with Kids recipe page!
+See more fun and enticing recipes for you and the family on our Kid Friendly Recipes page!

 Shelley founder of Shelley’s Good Eats is a nutritionist, recipe developer, food photographer and all-round food creative.
 She has been cooking alongside her mother since she was a little kid and is now loves putting a healthy nutritious spin on the classics.
 Shelley studied a Bachelor of Food Science and Nutrition and Masters in Public Health Nutrition at the University of Queensland.
 In the past, she was a Jamie Oliver Food Revolution Ambassador, working with schools to inspire change and educate children around food and nutrition.
 She is passionate about using her knowledge in nutrition to share the message of health and educate others about the importance of a healthy relationship with food – yes that means she loves eating cake.